THS-International/website/src/markdown-pages/events.md

 If you have any cool event ideas, feel free to suggest them!

 We are ready to share with you our Calendar of events!
-Please see below all the events we have planned for Spring 2022
+Please see below all the events we have planned for Fall 2022